-Professor Freeman's latest book, Global Climate Change and U.S. Law (co-edited with Michael Gerrard), was published in 2015, and her article, “The Uncomfortable Convergence of Energy and Environmental Law,” appeared in the Harvard Environmental Law Review in 2017.
+Professor Freeman's book, Global Climate Change and U.S. Law (co-edited with Michael Gerrard), was published in 2015, and her groundbreaking article, “The Uncomfortable Convergence of Energy and Environmental Law,” appeared in the Harvard Environmental Law Review in 2017.
 She is widely published in leading American law reviews and co-authors a leading casebook in administrative law.
 Professor Freeman has produced several other books on topics ranging from market mechanisms of environmental regulation to privatization of government functions.
 A volume of her administrative law articles was published in Chinese in 2010.

 Professor Freeman served in the White House as Counselor for Energy and Climate Change in 2009-10, where she was the architect of the president’s historic agreement with the auto industry to double fuel efficiency standards, which launched the administration’s greenhouse gas program under the Clean Air Act.
 While in the White House, she also contributed to a host of initiatives on renewable energy, energy efficiency, transmission policy and oil and gas drilling, as well as the administration’s effort to pass legislation placing a market-based cap on carbon.
 After leaving the administration, she served as an independent consultant to the President's bipartisan Commission on the BP Deepwater Horizon Oil Spill.

 In addition to her duties at Harvard Law School, Professor Freeman is an independent director of ConocoPhillips, where she chairs the Public Policy Committee and serves on the Directors’ Affairs and Executive committees.
 In 2018, she was appointed to the Advisory Council of the Electric Power Research Institute, which advises the electricity sector on technology gaps and broader social needs that can be addressed through pioneering research.
-She lectures widely at home and abroad, and consults regularly for government and non-governmental parties.

 Positions & Roles